Arka-Bhowmik/MRI_triage_app/README.md

 For further information can be obtained by writing to Arka Bhowmik (arkabhowmik@yahoo.co.uk).

-## Use the below steps to run the  🐳  docker image of the app (with pre-installed packages and weights)
+## 🐳  docker image of the app (with pre-installed packages and weights)
 This docker image has all the pre-installed packages and deep learning weights.
 Users can simply download the docker image and run the app in local machine.